gmprestes/PHP-PowerfullAPI/README.md

 $server->handle();
 ```
 # Routing
-Is too easy to add routes and they are informed in controllers just adding a documentation tag --@url--
+Is too easy to add routes and they are informed in controllers adding @url documentation tag

 You need tell to Powerful API where are your controller files (wherever they are).
 For this, edit api.php adding you controller's classes like this samples: